Intermediate Goodstein principles: Introduction

 \section{Introduction}

-Goodstein's principle \cite{Goodsteinb} is arguably the oldest example of a purely number-theoretic statement known to be independent of $\sf PA$, as it does not require the coding of metamathematical notions such as G\"odel's provability predicate \cite{Godel1931}.
-The proof proceeds by transfinite induction up to the ordinal $\varepsilon_0$ \cite{Goodstein1944}. $\sf PA$ does not prove such transfinite induction, and indeed Kirby and Paris later showed that Goodstein's principle is unprovable in $\sf PA$ \cite{Kirby}.
+Goodstei{n'}s principle \cite{Goodsteinb} is arguably the oldest example of a purely number-theoretic statement known to be independent of $\sf PA$, as it does not require the coding of metamathematical notions such as G\"odel's provability predicate \cite{Godel1931}.
+The proof proceeds by transfinite induction up to the ordinal $\varepsilon_0$ \cite{Goodstein1944}. $\sf PA$ does not prove such transfinite induction, and indeed Kirby and Paris later showed that Goodstei{n'}s principle is unprovable in $\sf PA$ \cite{Kirby}.

-Goodstein's original principle involves the termination of certain sequences of numbers.
+Goodstei{n'}s original principle involves the termination of certain sequences of numbers.
 Say that $m$ is in {\em nested (exponential) base-$k$ normal form} if it is written in standard exponential base $k$, with each exponent written in turn in base $k$.
 Thus for example, $20 $ would become $2^{2^2}+2^2$ in nested base-$2$ normal form.
 Then, define a sequence $(g_k(0))_{m\in\mathbb N}$ by setting $g_0(m) = m$ and defining $g_{k+1}(m)$ recursively by writing $ g_k(m)$ in nested base-$(k+2)$ normal form, replacing every occurrence of $k+2$ by $k+3$, then subtracting one (unless $g_k(m)=0$, in which case $g_{k+1}(m) =0$).

 In the case that $m=20$, we obtain

 and so forth.
 At first glance, these numbers seem to grow superexponentially.
 It should thus be a surprise that, as Goodstein showed, for every $m$ there is $k^*$ for which $g_{k^*}(m)=0$.